lacchain/gas-management/docs/Architecture.md

 ![recipient](images/recipient.png)

-## How send a protected transaction
+## How send a transaction

-In order to send a protected transaction, an end user or application that generates and signs the transaction must add two additional parameters to the function parameters of the destination contract.
+In order to send a transaction, an end user or application that generates and signs the transaction must add two additional parameters to the function parameters of the destination contract.
 These parameters are as follows:

 * nodeAddress(type:address): This parameter is the address of the private key that signs the transactions in the RelaySigner or by default it will be the address of the writer node through which the transactions will be sent.